 Wealthsimple also offers an automated managed investing service through its robo-advisor platform, and a savings account that pays interest on your balance.

 Where Wealthsimple Trade Falls Short

 You can’t trade options, bonds, or mutual funds on the platform, and they don’t offer a margin account.

-While you can open registered investment accounts (RRSP and TFSA), joint accounts, LIF, RRIF, RESP, and RDSP accounts are not available.
+Joint accounts, LIF, RRIF, RESP, and RDSP accounts are not available.
 It offers these other accounts through Wealthsimple Invest.